 In the literature concerned with detecting gravitational waves by EM means, a special definition without resorting to the frame four-vector is popular where the EM fields are introduced assuming $F_{ab}$ is the one in Minkowski space \cite{Cooperstock-1968, Baroni-1985, Berlin-2022, Domcke-2022}.
 Although it is an {\it ad hoc} choice, by itself it is not a problem as we can simply translate the fields from one frame to another.

-Here, however, we point out the arbitrary nature of the choice made in the literature and also the trouble of this definition.
+Here, however, we point out the arbitrary nature of the choice and also the trouble of this non-covariant definition.
 The former point is indicated by comparing with the opposite result coming from similarly introduced fields based on assuming $F^*_{ab}$ as the special relativistic one.
 The latter point is related to the absence of the frame four-vector $U_a$ enabling these two definitions.
 The absence of the frame four-vector is a serious drawback.

-In practice, without the corresponding frame four-vector, one cannot properly define the external charge and current densities in that frame.
-For the nontrivial transformation of charge and current densities between the comoving and normal-frames, see Eq.\ (45) in \cite{Hwang-Noh-2022-Axion-EM}; an example is the Ohm's law used in magnetohydrodynamics where a simple relation between the electric field and current density is imposed in the comoving frame, whereas the EM fields in the normal-frame are used in handling Maxwell equations, see \cite{Baumgarte-Shapiro-2010, Gourgoulhon-2012, Shibata-2015, Hwang-Noh-2022-Axion-EM}.
+In practice, without the corresponding frame four-vector one cannot properly define the external charge and current densities in that frame.
+For the nontrivial transformation of charge and current densities between the comoving and normal frames, see Eq.\ (45) in \cite{Hwang-Noh-2022-Axion-EM}; an example is the Ohm's law where a simple relation between the electric field and current density is imposed in the comoving frame, whereas the EM fields in the normal frame are used in handling Maxwell's equations, see \cite{Baumgarte-Shapiro-2010, Gourgoulhon-2012, Shibata-2015, Hwang-Noh-2022-Axion-EM}.

-Equations (\ref{Maxwell-electric-3-4}) and (\ref{Maxwell-magnetic-3-4}) provide four Maxwell equations valid in general relativity with exactly the same form as in special relativity.
-Complications are hidden as our different notations for the fields in different frames indicate; the other parts of Maxwell equations are highly complicated.
-In a short article \cite{Einstein-1916}, Einstein used these coincidences available in different frames {\it only} to guess the correct form of four-dimensional Maxwell equations valid in curved spacetime, but he has not defined the EM fields in this manner.
+Equations (\ref{Maxwell-electric-3-4}) and (\ref{Maxwell-magnetic-3-4}) provide the four Maxwell's equations valid in general relativity with exactly the same form as in special relativity.
+Complications are hidden as our different notations for the EM fields indicate; the other parts of Maxwell's equations are highly complicated.
+In a short article \cite{Einstein-1916}, Einstein used these coincidences {\it only} to guess the correct form of four-dimensional Maxwell's equations valid in curved spacetime, but he has not defined the EM fields in this manner.

-Here is our reason for supporting the normal-frame as the proper one to define the EM fields.
+Here is our reason for supporting the normal frame as the proper one to define the EM fields.
 A timelike unit vector $n_a$ is normal to the hypersurface.
 It is the four-velocity of an observer instantaneously at rest in the chosen time slice.
 Therefore, it can be interpreted as an Eulerian observer as its motion follows the hypersurface independently of the coordinates chosen \cite{Smarr-York-1978, Wilson-Mathews-2003, Gourgoulhon-2012}.
-The other choices directly defining the EM fields from components of field strength tensor failed to produce the frame four-vector with the consequent trouble mentioned.
+The coordinate observer in Appendix \ref{sec:coordinate} follows the spatial coordinate.